Customize your Duo experience by changing global settings in the Duo Admin Panel.

 Universal 2nd Factor (or U2F) is an authentication standard from the FIDO alliance.
 All Duo editions include U2F.
 U2F tokens require Chrome 41 and later or Opera 40 and later, and are compatible with Duo's browser-based applications that feature inline enrollment and authentication prompt.

-U2F tokens can't be imported or assigned to users from the Admin Panel; users must self-enroll the U2F token via the Duo enrollment prompt or device management portal.
+U2F tokens can't be imported or assigned to users from the Admin Panel or via the Admin API; users must self-enroll the U2F token via the Duo enrollment prompt or device management portal.
 Once a U2F token is enrolled in Duo, the user simply taps it at the Duo Prompt to complete login.

 Duo MFA customers who see the top level Policy navigation item in their Admin Panel don't need to allow U2F on the Settings page; it's already allowed.
 If you're on Duo's Duo Access or Duo Beyond plans, U2F usage is also already allowed.
 Use the policy editor to enable U2F Tokens in the "Authentication Methods" policy setting globally (the only option for MFA) or for specific applications and users.
 See the Policy & Control documentation for more information.